Americas

 Legal framework

-The current constitution in Chile was imposed by the civil-military dictatorship in 1980, with some modifications made during the third Concertación government (2000–2006).
-The Press Law on Freedom of Opinion and Information and the Exercise of Journalism, enacted in May 2001, was written within this legal framework.
-The new constitution, scheduled for 2022, suggests a review of said law in order to leave behind the legal remnants of the dictatorship and guarantee the right to information.
+The current constitution in Chile, imposed by the civil-military dictatorship in 1980, was somewhat modified during the third government of Concertación (2000–2006).
+Although the Press Law on Freedom of Opinion and Information and the Exercise of Journalism was adopted in May 2001, the drafting of the new constitution, set for 2023, and a proposal to modify press regulations do not guarantee that the few legal principles left over from the dictatorship and the right to information will be abandoned.

 Economic context